bolajiy/golden-retriever/README.md

     golden-retriever/libri_light/train_10h.rttm \
     golden-retriever/libri_light/datadir/feats/xlsr/librispeech_finetuning/ \
     golden-retriever/models/e2e_kws_model

-# Create document vector index
-python -u golden-retriever/make_linear_vector_index.py \
-    golden-retriever/libri_light/datadir/feats/xlsr/dev-clean/ \ # or another dataset
-    golden-retriever/models/e2e_kws_model/best \
-    golden-retriever/indexes/e2e_kws_model_dev-clean

-# Search list of keywords in index
-python golden-retriever/search_linear_index.py \
-    --no-cuda \
-    golden-retriever/libri_light/dev_clean_keywords.txt \
-    golden-retriever/indexes/e2e_kws_model_dev-clean \
-    golden-retriever/models/e2e_kws_model/tokenizer.pkl \
-    golden-retriever/models/e2e_kws_model/best/ \
-    golden-retriever/search_outputs/dev_clean/
 ```

+### JOSTER training
+Alternative joint speech text retriever (JOSTER) training.
-The repository implements joint training with unpaired speech to be published in our upcoming TASLP paper.
+This allows joint training with unpaired text to be published in our upcoming TASLP paper.

-The main idea is to learn to integrate unpaired text (similar to a language model in ASR) by jointly learning to search for text in text in addition to speech-in-text search:
+The main idea is to learn to integrate unpaired text (similar to a language model in ASR) by jointly learning to search for text-in-text in addition to text-in-speech search.

-To use this functionality, change the training to the following:
 ```
 python -u golden-retriever/train_multitask.py \
     --trainer-json golden-retriever/conf/trainer.json \